Gelao people: Culture

-The traditional suits of the men consist of jacket done up to a side and long pants.
-The women wear short jackets and narrow skirts divided into three parts: the head office is elaborate in red wool while the other two are of fabric bordered in black and white colors.
-Men and women wear long scarves.
+Gelao men's traditional suit consists of a jacket fastened up the side and long pants.
+Gelao women wear short jackets and narrow skirts, divided into three parts: The top section is elaborate in red wool, while the other two parts are made of black and white bordered fabric.
+Both men and women wear long scarves.

-In their traditional music, the Gelao use a two-stringed fiddle with a body made from a cow horn, called the jiaohu (角胡; pinyin: jiǎohú).
+The Gelao make a two-stringed fiddle with a body made from a cow horn, called the jiaohu (角胡; pinyin: jiǎohú) used in their traditional music.